+NORMAL RESPONSIBILITIES OF THE CUSTOMER

+This warranty applies only to products in ordinary household use, and the consumer is responsible for the items listed below:

+- 1. Proper use of the appliance in accordance with instructions provided with the product. - Proper installation by an authorized servicer in accordance with instructions provided with the appliance and in accordance with all local plumbing, electrical and/or gas codes. - 3.
+Proper connection to a grounded power supply of sufficient voltage, replacement of blown fuses, repair of loose connections or defects in house wiring. - 4.
+Expenses for making the appliance accessible for servicing, such as removal of trim, cupboards, shelves, etc., which are not a part of the appliance when it was shipped from the factory. - 5.
+Damages to finish after installation. - 6.
+Replacement of light bulbs and/or fluorescent tubes (on models with these features).

+EXCLUSIONS

-NORMAL RESPONSIBILITIES This warranty applies only to products in ordinary household use, and the consumer is responsible for th items listed below: OF THE CONSUMER Proper use of the appliance in accordance with instructions provided with the product.
-Proper installation by an authorized servicer in accordance with instructions provided with the appliance and in accordance with all local plumbing, electrical and/or gas codes.
-Proper connection to a grounded power supply of sufficient voltage, replacement of blown fuses, repair of loose connections or defects in house wiring.
-Expenses for making the appliance accessible for servicing, such as removal of trim, cupboards, shelves,etc., which are not a part of the appliance when it was shipped from the factory.
-5. Damages to finish after installation.
-6. Replacement of light bulbs and/or fluorescent tubes (on models with these features).
-EXCLUSIONS This warranty does not cover the following: CONSEQUENTIAL OR INCIDENTAL DAMAGES SUCH AS PROPERTY DAMAGE AND INCIDENTAL EXPENSES RESULTING FROM ANY BREACH OF THIS WRITTEN OR ANY IMPLIED WARRANTY.
-NOTE: Some states do not allow the exclusion or limitation of incidental or consequential damages, so this limitation or exclusion may not apply to you.
-Service calls which do not involve malfunction or defects in workmanship or material, or for appliances not in ordinary household use.
-The consumer shall pay for such service calls.
-3. Damages caused by services performed by servicers other than Electrolux Home Products, Inc., Electrolux Canada Corp. or its authorized servicers; use of parts other than genuine Electrolux Home Products, Inc. parts; obtained from persons other than such servicers; or external causes such as abuse, misuse, inadequate power supply or acts of God.
-IF YOU NEED 4.
+This warranty does not cover the following:

+- CONSEQUENTIAL OR INCIDENTAL DAMAGES SUCH AS PROPERTY DAMAGE AND INCIDENTAL EXPENSES RESULTING FROM ANY BREACH OF THIS WRITTEN OR ANY IMPLIED WARRANTY. - Note: Some states do not allow the exclusion or limitation of incidental or consequential damages, so this limitation or exclusion may not apply to you. - Service calls which do not involve malfunction or defects in workmanship or material, or for appliances not in ordinary household use.
+The consumer shall pay for such service calls. - Damages caused by services performed by servicers other than Electrolux, or its authorized servicers; use of parts other than genuine Electrolux parts; obtained from persons other than such servicers; or external causes such as abuse, misuse, inadequate power supply or acts of God. - 4.
 Products with original serial numbers that have been removed or altered and cannot be readily determined.

+IF YOU NEED SERVICE

-SERVICE ED Keep your bill of sale, delivery slip, or some other appropriate payment record.
+Keep your bill of sale, delivery slip, or some other appropriate payment record.
 The date on the bill establishes the warranty period should service be required.
-If service is performed, it is in your best interest to obtain and keep receipts.
+If service is performed, it is in your best interest to obtain and keep all receipts.
 This written warranty gives you specific legal rights.
-You may also have other rights that vary from state state.
-Service under this warranty must be obtained by contacting Electrolux Home Products, Inc. or Electrol Canada Corp. is in the 50 States of the U.S.A., in Puerto Rico, and in Canada.
-Product features or specifications as described or illustrated
+You may also have other rights that vary from state to state.
+Service under this warranty must be obtained by contacting Electrolux.

-This warranty only applies in the 50 States of the U.S.A., in Puerto Rico, and in Canada.
+This warranty only applies in the 50 States of the U.S.A. and Puerto Rico, and Canada.
 Product features or specifications as described or illustrated are subject to change without notice.
-All warranties are made by Electrolux Home Products, Inc. In Canada, your appliance is warranted by Electrolux Canada Corp.